 Today we will show you how to Backup and Restore your Wireless Network Profiles in Windows.
 Windows 7 has an in-built feature that lets you do so very easily.
 To get started, you would need to have a USB storage device ready; it can be anything such as a USB Pen drive or any other Mass Storage device.

-Backup Wireless Network Profiles
+Backup WiFi Network Profiles

 Step 1: Open Control Panel\All Control Panel Items\Network and Sharing Center.
 In the left side, you will be able to see an option “Manage Wireless Networks”.
 Click on the option to proceed.

 Step 2: Double click the connection you want to back up.
 Now you can see another window, displaying the details about the network.

 Click on the option that says: “Copy this network profile to a USB flash Drive.”